The most famous manifestos ever written

 7 John F Kennedy’s Land a Man on the Moon speech

 This is one of the few of our famous manifestos that had a highly specific goal.
 JFK made one of the most famous declarations in history in his Land a Man on the Moon speech.
 Partly out of response to the US recession and the drive to control space in the Cold War with the Communist countries, landing on the moon became a major focus for the US for almost a decade.
-And, when Neil Armstrong put his foot on the moon on the 20 July 1969 it became a defining moment in human history and the fulfillment of a famous manifesto.
+And, when Neil Armstrong put his foot on the moon on 20 July 1969 it became a defining moment in human history and the fulfilment of a famous manifesto.

 8 Russell – Einstein Manifesto to question the use of Nuclear Weapons

 Of the famous manifestos listed here, this may be the least well known.
 It was created by philosopher Bertrand Russell and scientist Albert Einstein on the 9th of July 1955.
 It was the height of the Cold War and the threat of nuclear war was a shadow on the world.
 Co-signed by a number of leading scientists and thinkers, it lead to a series of conferences and worldwide discussions on nuclear weapons.